RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022sr1.md

 # LanguageCloud Identity API
-These changes are included in the `Sdl.LanguageCloud.IdentityAPI` assembly
+These changes are included in the `Sdl.LanguageCloud.IdentityAPI` assembly.

 Completely removed the following property marked as obsolete in previous versions: